mjbuckley/react-redux-todo-app/notes.md

 TODOS

+- Let todos persist on refresh.
-- Change name on site, in package.json, in github link in footer, and on github?
+- Build this and have on github pages and link to in readme (remove PWA stuff first).
 - Update readme.
 App is now more changed from tutorial.
-- Build this and have on github pages and link to in readme (remove PWA stuff first).
-- Let todos persist on refresh?
+Include link to active site.
+- Should I move notes elsewhere and then delete this file?

 ## Notes